The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Mirror #7 (signed) is estimated to be worth between £10,500 and £16,000.
-This planographic print from 1972 has shown consistent value growth, with an average annual growth rate of 15%.
-Over the past 12 months, the hammer price has ranged from £7,950 in December 2023 to £13,225 in November 2021.
-This artwork has an auction history of 8 total sales since its entry to the market in September 2011.
-The edition size of this artwork is limited to 80.
+The value of Roy Lichtenstein’s Mirror #7 (signed) is estimated to be worth between £9,000 and £13,500.
+This planographic print, created in 1972, has an auction history of 8 total sales since its entry to the market on 27th September 2011.
+Over the past five years, the hammer price has ranged from £7,950 in December 2023 to £13,225 in November 2021.
+The artwork demonstrates an average annual growth rate of 2% and has an edition size of 80.

 Meaning & Analysis